chchristie/ECE494-002_capstone_project_code/README.md

 ### Connecting to Device

-1. Open the app and navigate to the Bluetooth tab
+1. Open the app and navigate to the Data Management tab
 2. Tap "Scan for Devices"
-3. Select your Nordic device from the list
+3. Select your device (must advertise HRM or SpO2 service)
 4. Connection establishes automatically
 5. Foreground service starts for background monitoring